Darkmanti/LearnOpenGL/README.md

 # LearnOpenGL

-## At this moment build through Visual Studio

 #### How to run it:
 1. Go to "misc" directory and run "search_vcvarsall.bat".
 Wait a minute.
 2. In the "misc" directory you must see "pathto_vcvarsall.txt".